ISEP-Mutator-Orchestrator/documentation/runner-interaction.md

 }
 ```
 #### Response
-If the runner is ok
+Description: If the orchestrator is ok and the runner is ready, then the orchestrator may give a mutant to the runner.
+If there is no job for this runner, the orchestrator will only return an ok.

 Status: 200 OK

 ```json